michelsalib/BCCEnumerableUtility/README.md

 The enumerable utility library provides an easy way to manipulate collections.
 This library contains:

-- A `String` class that uses `Enumerable` and adds more wonderful methods
+- A `Stringer` class that uses `Enumerable` and adds more wonderful methods
 - A `Collection` class that helps you rapidly leverage the `Enumerable`
 - A `Dictionary` class that is an indexed `Collection`
 - A `StringUtility` class if you don't like the idea of a `String` class